lucaCambi77/research/README.md

 ## Task ##

-Given a customer order you are required to determine the cost and pack breakdown for each product.
-To save on shipping space each order should contain the minimal number of packs.
+Design and implement some Java code which can be used to determine if a Funding Opportunity matches a set of criteria.

-See pdf in /pdf/Hexad-Backend_Assignment_Bakery.pdf
+See pdf in /pdf/Research Coding Exercise Offline.pdf

 ## Install and run the application
 To use the application you need java 8 installed in your machine.
 This is a spring boot application with embedded tomcat